Skip to main content

 Messages are especially useful for sending notifications to a workflow.

-For example, in one demo, the checkout workflow, after redirecting customers to a payments page, must wait for a notification that the user has paid.
+For example, in the e-commerce demo, the checkout workflow, after redirecting customers to a secure payments service, must wait for a notification from that service that the payment has finished processing.

 To wait for this notification, the payments workflow uses `recv()`, executing failure-handling code if the notification doesn't arrive in time: